Previous Publications: Southwestern Indian Jewelry | Across Frontiers

 (San Francisco: Chronicle Books, 1998)

-Description: At last, a beautiful, authoritative survey of the thriving Hispanic craft movement of the Southwest.
-Tracing the roots and revival of arts brought to Mexico and the US by Spanish settlers, this book includes over 150 photographs representing the work of more than 80 contemporary artists..
+At last, a beautiful, authoritative survey of the popular and thriving Hispanic craft movement of the Southwest.
+Tracing the roots and revival of arts originally brought to Mexico and the United States by Spanish settlers, this book includes over 150 photographs of art representing the work of more than 80 contemporary artists.
+Studio shots and fascinating interviews highlight the work of individual artists.

-Gorgeous chapters on weaving, furniture making, straw and tin arts, and saantos (the traditional rendering of Chatholic saints) reveal how these historic crafts have become today's living arts.
+Gorgeous, colorful chapters on weaving, furniture making, straw and tin arts, and santos (the traditional rendering of Catholic saints) reveal how these historic crafts have become today’s living arts.
+The thoughtful and well-researched text by Dexter Cirillo illuminates the rich cultural history of the region, a place where frontiers overlapped and intermingled, producing an entirely unique indigenous aesthetic.

 Check out these books at Amazon!